About a backpack

 My first real travel adventure took place in the summer of 1975 when I went train hiking across Europe.
 Sure, I’d traveled before, but never for this long or to so many different places.
 I knew my luggage had to hold everything needed for a month.
 Plus I’d walk a lot and needed my hands free.
 That narrowed it down to a backpack.

 I went to a nearby sporting goods store.
 They had a few hiking backpacks for sale.
-I checking them out — to the extent that you can with absolutely nothing in the pack.
+I checked them out — to the extent that you can with absolutely nothing in the pack.
 Of course at that point almost any backpack frame is going to feel great on your shoulders and back.

 Back home, I stuffed the backpack with clothes and everything I’d need for a month.
 The only other thing I carried was a shoulder bag for my cameras.